Zapf-Consulting/solar-correlation-map/README.md

 # Dataset

 We are using the Housing Data Set.
-This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
-It is derived from:
+It comes orginially from the StatLib library by Carnegie Mellon University based on the article from:

 Harrison, D. and Rubinfeld, D.L.
 'Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.